-OBR-26 Parent Result (PRL), not supported (Analyzer Manager), conditional (Analyzer).
+2925 OBR-26 Parent Result (PRL), not supported (Analyzer Manager), conditional (Analyzer).

-Predicate: Usage is Required if Available in a result message (transaction LAB-29) sent by the Analyzer in case this order is a reflex order initiated by the analyzer, and triggered by a specific result produced by the parent AWOS.
+Predicate: Usage is Required if Available in a result message (transaction LAB-29) sent by the Analyzer in case this order is a reflex order initiated by the analyzer (i.e., OBR-11 = "G"), and triggered by a specific result produced by the parent AWOS.
 Otherwise usage is Not Supported and the field is not valued.

-When used, the content of this field is derived from the OBX segment having delivered this parent result.
-The three components of the PRL data type are populated as follows:

-- OBR-26.1 : Content of OBX-3 of the parent result - OBR-26.2 : Content of OBX-4 of the parent result - OBR-26.1 : Only the text content of OBX-5 of the parent result

-See an example in section W.2.5.3.2.
+- When used, the content of this field is derived from the OBX segment having delivered this parent result.
+The three components of the PRL data type are populated as follows: - OBR-26.1 : Content of OBX-3 of the parent result - OBR-26.2 : Content of OBX-4 of the parent result - OBR-26.3 : Only the text content of OBX-5 of the parent result - See an example in Section W.2.5.3.2.

-OBR-49 Result Handling (IS), required if available (Analyzer Manager), optional (Analyzer).
+OBR-49 Result Handling (IS), not supported (Analyzer Manager), required if available (Analyzer with LAW RESULT REF).